Cold War Steve hopes to revamp high streets through art

 He said the town, whose losses include Debenhams and BHS, had a "lot of histories boarded up".

-However, there were still "little chinks of life" on high streets.
+However, he said there were still "little chinks of life" on high streets.
 Pointing out the boarded-up former clothing store Parc Avenue, he said: "It's quite remarkable really, in its unorthodox beauty."

 As well as "friendly benevolent" landlords, he appealed for help in finding abandoned, boarded up premises, which could be made into the "heart of the community".